 Use OTC antiemetic (anti-nausea) drugs to get rid of nausea.
 Antiemetics work to suppress nausea and vomiting, and a few are available without a prescription.
 Pink bismuth (Pepto-Bismol or Kaopectate) protectively coats the stomach and intestines, reducing inflammation and irritation.
 Emetrol (sugar and phosphoric acid) is great for relieving nausea caused by the flu or overeating; it’s also the only OTC drug recommended for morning sickness.
 If you suffer from motion sickness, try Dramamine (dimenhydrinate) or Bonine (meclizine hydrochloride), antihistamines that prevent nausea when taken prior to travel.

 Use an herbal antiemetic to get rid of nausea.
 The most popular herbal nausea treatment is ginger, which is often recommended for motion sickness, morning sickness, and upset stomach.
 If you’re pregnant, work out exact daily dosages with your doctor (250 mg four times daily is often recommended).
 If supplements aren’t your thing, try nibbling on some ginger, sipping ginger ale, cooking with ginger, or killing gingerbread men.
 Another popular herbal nausea treatment is peppermint, which is most often taken as a tea, but peppermint oil or lozenges also work well.
+Anything to soothe the stomach.

 Drinking clear liquids and eating bland foods is best, but trust your stomach.
 Stay away from solids for a few hours after you’ve vomited.
 Slowly drink water and other liquids such as flat soda, ice chips, fruit juice (avoid acidic fruits like orange juice), and non-caffeinated sports drinks.
 Next, try foods that are mostly water—Jell-O, soup, applesauce, and Popsicles.
 If all goes well, move on to bland foods: whole-wheat crackers, noodles, rice, toast, potatoes, bananas, baked chicken.
 Stay away from foods that are fried, spicy, processed, stinky, canned, or fast.